nstutelberg/Projects/README.md

 # Hypotheses
    1) Solid color Yeezys appreciate faster than striped Yeezys

-         H₀: A solid colored Yeezy will not have a higher sale price over time in relation to a patterned Yeezy
+         H₀: A solid colored Yeezy will not have a higher sale price in relation to a patterned Yeezy

-         H₁: A solid colored Yeezy will have a higher sale price over time in relation to a patterned Yeezy
+         H₁: A solid colored Yeezy will have a higher sale price in relation to a patterned Yeezy

    2) Dark color Yeezys appreciate faster than light color Yeezys

-         H₀: A dark colored Yeezy will not have a higher sale price over time in relation to a light colored Yeezy
+         H₀: A dark colored Yeezy will not have a higher sale price in relation to a light colored Yeezy

-        H₁: A dark colored Yeezy will have a higher sale price over time in relation to a light colored Yeezy
+        H₁: A dark colored Yeezy will have a higher sale price in relation to a light colored Yeezy